Credit Card Icon

 • Foreign Objects: Sometimes, dust, sand, or even an eyelash can create that annoying sensation.
 If you think this might be the case, please avoid rubbing your eye, as that can make things worse.

-• Dryness: If your vision isn’t generating sufficient tears, it can result in dryness and discomfort.
+• [Dry Eyes](https://nweyeclinic.com/dry-eyes): If your eyes aren’t producing enough tears, it can lead to dryness and discomfort.
 This is especially common among older adults or those who spend long hours in front of screens, and it can intensify the feeling of irritation.

-• Infections: Conditions such as conjunctivitis, frequently referred to as pink eye, can result in sore, red vision and require medical attention.
+• Infections: Conditions like conjunctivitis, often known as pink eye, can cause sore, red eyes and need medical attention.
 If left untreated, these symptoms can lead to more serious health issues.

-• Contact Lenses: Improper use or poor hygiene with contact lenses can also result in irritation.
+• Contact Lenses: Improper use or poor hygiene with contact lenses can also lead to discomfort.

-By recognizing these potential causes, you can better assess your situation and decide on the next steps to address the feeling that your irritated eye feels like something is in it.
+By recognizing these potential causes, you can better assess your situation and decide on the next steps to feel better.
 If your symptoms persist, it’s really important to reach out for professional medical help.
 Remember, you’re not alone in this, and we’re here to support you through the process.

 The central node represents the main issue of irritated eye sensation.
 Each branch shows a different cause, and the sub-branches provide additional details or symptoms related to that cause.
 This helps you understand what might be causing your discomfort.